plinioseniore/capyknock/FIRSTRUN.md

       "target_server_ip"      : "127.0.0.1",
       "target_server_port"    : "22"

+### Secrets for symmetric share ###
+Once used, destroy those keys.
+Do not save.
+7zip psw : HMIVKWJTEVGXZ62DML3OEWDE7V3DXW2H
+SSH psw  : HYJGP6LGFWNXEDM6G47BGSZVXXB4LGR5
+OTP key  : SMHH6ZJ4AEHNNWIZLPTJKZH54RKLHKRE

 Closing in few seconds...
 ```

+The last three strings are 32 chars password/keys that you can use to:
+- Share the client and the relevant secrets via 7zip, with encryption of the zipped file
+- Have a first time use password (for SSH or any other service), that user will change later on
+- Repetition of the OTP key, if you want the user to generate the QR code at their end using capyknock_qrcode.py

-You will also get a QR Code, in this case is named `qr_plinio_o73Z2SHNs029eUZxosVBFw51.png`.
+You will also get a QR Code as image, in this case the file is named `qr_plinio_o73Z2SHNs029eUZxosVBFw51.png`.
 Open any TOTP application (like Google Authenticator) and scan the QR Code.

 ## Configure the Server